andrewjkerr/cis4301-exam3-review/README.md

 Thanks to Eric Gross for the topic list:

-* JDBC
-	* Cursor in database.
-		* It is an iterator, also the same as the ResultSet(Java).
-	* PreparedStatements are faster because it's already partially parsed, and all you have to do is just insert a value where the '?' is placed within the prepared statement.
-	* Reflection Statement - Where the driver is.
 * Query with EXPLAIN & ANALYZE
 	* EXPLAIN gives the tree of the query plan.
 		* Start-up Cost | Estimated Cost | rows & width in bytes.